Shaping Vancouver 2018: Conversation 1The Complexity of Places: The Heather Street Lands

 Varouj responded that there may be a sense of loss, removal and disconnect – a grieving process for some people, such as RCMP veterans, who may have strong attachments to the building – however, this is an issue that is still unresolved.
 Julia said that this issue requires a new approach for all parties, and people need to understand what their relationships to reconciliation are – moreover, there needs to be space for conversations to continue.

-Lyana stated that there needed to be a profound rethinking of relationships between indigenous and non-indigenous peoples.
+Lyana stated that there needed to be a profound rethinking of relationships between indigenous and non-indigenous peoples (47:51).
 To begin understanding reconciliation, people need to educate themselves, know stories, engage in conversations, and know the history of a place.

 Julia responded that we are an outcome-driven society, and the challenge of reconciliation lies in a focus on the process instead of the outcome – conversation is necessary for this.
 Varouj added that there is a mystification of what is at play, and there may be fears of sharing one’s connection to a place.
 Lyana said that we need to be creative and bold in our approaches and create new innovation spaces and ways to hold conversations, such as engaging with tension and conflict in a supportive way.
-Varouj also stated that initially, Riley Park intended to retain the building, but this was reconsidered after consultation with the MST.
+Varouj also stated that initially, the Riley Park South Cambie Visions Group supported retention of the building, but this perspective was reconsidered after consultation with the MST.

 Questions from the audience